 Overcoming Addiction Outside of the Disease Model: Cognitive Behavioral Therapy

 Not all mental health professionals accept the idea that chemical dependence is an uncontrollable disease.
-Cognitive behavioral therapy (CBT) approaches alcoholism and drug addiction as learned behaviors that can be replaced with new strategies to achieve sobriety.
+CBT approaches alcoholism and drug addiction as learned behaviors that can be replaced with new strategies to achieve sobriety.

-In a project funded by the Illinois Department of Human Services, Dr. Ronald Kadden identified the key elements of CBT treatment for addiction1:
+In a project funded by the Illinois Department of Human Services, Dr. Ronald Kadden identified the key elements of CBT treatment for addiction:3

 - Coping skills training.
 Those struggling with addiction are taught new behaviors to help them handle high-risk triggers, such as stress or anger.